Plants are Smart

 For the LORD spoke thus to me with his strong hand upon me.
 Do not call conspiracy all that this people calls conspiracy, and do not fear what they fear, nor be in dread.
 But the LORD of hosts, him you shall honor as holy.
 Let him be your fear, and let him be your dread.
 (Isa.
 8:11-13 ESV)

 The fourth oracle continues for the next eighteen verses until 9:7.
 This is an important point because scholars tend to break this section into fragments which they date to different periods, rendering much of it meaningless, and stripping what is left of its power.
 But the whole thing hangs together nicely.
 Based on its contents, the oracle should probably be dated to sometime between the fall of the two northern tribes of Israel in 732 BC and the fall of Samaria in 721 BC.
-As mentioned previously, this period witnessed a rapid decline in faith and morals, even as increasing numbers of Judahites turned to mediums and necromancers for guidance.
+As mentioned previously, this period witnessed a rapid decline in the faith and morals of the Judahites, even as increasing numbers of them turned to mediums and necromancers for guidance.
 With hearts full of contempt, they raised their eyes to heaven and cursed God.
 And when they looked to the earth, behold the land was enveloped in thick darkness, black as night, impenetrable gloom.
 The prophet uses seven different words for darkness and distress in just several lines of text.

 It is in this context that Isaiah pens one of the most beautiful and hope-filled passages in the Bible.
 “But there will be no more gloom for those living in darkness,” says the prophet.
 The land which was held in contempt, Zebulun and Naphtali, on the Way of the Sea, Galilee of the Nations, shall be made glorious.
 Isaiah provides a peculiarly precise description of the two northern provinces situated between the mountains of Lebanon and the Sea of Galilee that were the first to fall before the Assyrian onslaught and be incorporated into the Empire of Darkness.
 The apostle Matthew would later point out to his readers that Capernaum lies in this very same region and that Christ is the fulfillment of this prophecy (Matt.
 5:14).
 Isaiah continues by picking up on a theme which he introduced in the third oracle.